 When to Go to the Hospital During Labor

 Knowing when to leave for the hospital is one of the biggest anxieties of late pregnancy.
 Too early and you get sent home.
-Too late and you're delivering in the car.
+Wait too long, and you could end up delivering in the car.
 Here’s how to listen to your body, use the 5-1-1 contraction rule, and notice warning signs that mean it’s time to go in.

 The 5-1-1 Rule Explained